It is one of the most iconic dishes of Honduran cuisine.

 Preparation

-Step 1 : In a preheated pan, place the sliced tortillas and move until toasted.
+Step 1 : In a preheated skillet, place the cut tortillas and move them until toasted.

 Step 2 : Then remove and set aside.